ClickWiki/clickwiki.github.io/wiki/clickstore.md

 however access to this greeted the user with a "Coming Soon!" logo.
 When the store first opened in July 2014, there were 244 orders, 578 items sold and about $2,000 in revenue.

-## Categories
-Various kinds of resources and products are sold through the store, both free and paid.

-* Games powered by Fusion
-* **Libraries**
-  * 3D Models
-  * Shaders
-  * Graphic Libraries
-  * Effect Libraries
-* **Plugins**
-  * Exporters (currently the discontinued XNA Exporter)
-  * Extensions
-* Skins
-* Audio (Samples and soundtracks)
-* Apps
-* Tutorials
-* Open Source ([MFA]s and examples)

-## Operations
-The store is based in the US, as a result, no VAT is collected or required.
-Authors get 70% of the sale, with the rest of the revenue going to Clickteam.
-Content that is submitted to the store is decided by a small team whether it violates the agreement and whether it meets the functionality or asset as described.

-### Refunds
-Refunds are handled by Clickteam's agents, however some works such as art and music are non-refundable under any situation.

-### Selling Products
-Anyone can register for a Seller Account and sell their creations on the store.
-The author decides the agreement of their works, otherwise if no specific license is specified, the distributor agreement is active.
-Sellers may only withdraw their earnings once they reach at least $50.

 ## Further Links

 * [Seller Distribution Agreement](http://clickstore.clickteam.com/index.php?route=information/information/info&information_id=7)